2023 ~ Website Design

 In the example below, the first WIP design for changing your dealer from one to another was purely a notice to confirm the change.
 Adding dynamic text here to replay the new dealer to the user before making the selection, and highlight other important information that may impact their decision means the user is completely informed and therefore in control.
 This helps to minimise error and reduce task time.

-Frictionless vehicle selection
+Improved vehicle selection

 The vehicle selector in the live site is clunky and requires the user to make 4 different selections, refreshing the page each time.
 Further, there was no option to backtrack to adjust previous selections or easily change the vehicle once it had been selected.